Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Positive Tensor network initialization protocol LTNR

 \subsection{Lineal Tensor Network Renormalization initialization protocol}

-If we have a tensor network $\mathcal{A}$, representing a matrix $n_A\times m_A$ whose lineal entrywise norm $||\mathcal{A}||_L$ is infinite, zero or outside a certain range of values, we will want to normalize the elements of our tensor network so that the norm $||\mathcal{B}||_L$ of the new tensor network $\mathcal{B}$ is equal to a certain number.
+If we have a tensor network $\mathcal{A}$, representing a nonnegative matrix $n_A\times m_A$ whose positive lineal entrywise sum $||\mathcal{A}||_L$ is infinite, zero or outside a certain range of values, we will want to normalize the elements of our tensor network so that the quantity $||\mathcal{B}||_L$ of the new tensor network $\mathcal{B}$ is equal to a certain number $L^*>0$.
 We assume that the tensor represented by this tensor network has a smooth distribution in the values of its elements, due to a smooth distribution also of the elements of the nodes of its tensor network \cite{Gradient}.
-We will also assume $F=n_Am_A$, but we will see that another number can be easily chosen.
-To normalize the norm of the $\mathcal{A}$ tensor with $N$ nodes, we will only have to divide the elements of each of its nodes by $||\mathcal{A}||_L^{1/N}$.
+For a matrix of size $n_A\times m_A$ with entrywise scale of order one, a natural target for this quantity scales like $L^*=O(n_Am_A)$.